linpengcheng/PurefunctionPipelineDataflow/README.md

    to the era of standardized production in large industries.
 4. The basics and the only way to `Software Design and Develop Automation (SDDA)`, SDDA is an innovative and revolutionary approach to develop large-scale software, just like `Electronic Design Automation (EDA)`.
+5. Defines the programming aesthetic standards as order, symmetry and definiteness.
-5. It is a particular outstanding and trend-setting technical achievement, It fits perfectly with the principal claim to the "Turing Award".
+6. It is a particular outstanding and trend-setting technical achievement, It fits perfectly with the principal claim to the "Turing Award".
-6. I think it should win the "Turing Award", the highest award in the computer field.
+   I think it should win the "Turing Award", the highest award in the computer field.
-7. If I cannot win the Turing Award, it must be that ACM lacks the ability to appreciate technology.
+   If I cannot win the Turing Award, it must be that ACM lacks the ability to appreciate technology.
-8. History will prove what I said.2020-03-07
+   History will prove what I said.2020-03-07
       ---- Lin Pengcheng, Self-taught folk scientist
 ```